GlacioHack/xdem/README.md

 ```bash
 conda create -n xdem-env -c conda-forge xdem scikit-learn==0.20.3 numpy==1.19.*
 ```
-On very old systems, if the above install results in segmentation faults, try setting more specifically:
- `numpy==1.19.2=py37h54aff64_0` (worked with Debian 8.11, GLIBC 2.19)
+On very old systems, if the above install results in segmentation faults, try setting more specifically `numpy==1.19.2=py37h54aff64_0` (worked with Debian 8.11, GLIBC 2.19).

 ### Installing with pip
 **NOTE**: Setting up GDAL and PROJ may need some extra steps, depending on your operating system and configuration.